iamjagritiyadav/Emotion-detection-YOLOv12/README.md

   * Upload an image
   * Detect faces and emotions
   * View bounding boxes with confidence and labels
-* Webcam feature has been removed to keep it simple and image-focused.
 * The app uses **OpenCV**, **Pillow**, and **Ultralytics YOLO**.

 ---